IOpahI/GE21-22-Assignment/README.md

 # How it works

-# List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference
+# List of classes/assets with sources

 | Class/asset | Source |
 |-----------|-----------|